big-material/RPUF/README.md

 # Reference

-Predict the density, thermal conductivity and compressive strength of rigid polyurethane foams. submited.
+Data-driven models to explore regulatable variables for the density, thermal conductivity and compressive strength of rigid polyurethane foams. submited.